memoraiz-ai/demo_widget/DEVELOPER_DOCUMENTATION.md

 ## 📝 Recent Changes

+### November 19, 2025 - Export View Podcast Centering

+- **Centered the compact podcast player** in the Export View:
+  - Updated `.export-audio-card` in `src/styles/ExportView.css` to use `display: flex`
+  - Ensures the podcast controls are centered **both vertically and horizontally** within the audio card when the "Podcast" tab is active

+#### Export View Podcast Size
+- **Increased the width of the podcast player** in the Export View Podcast tab:
+  - Updated `.export-quiz-card > *`, `.export-flashcard-card > *` selector in `src/styles/ExportView.css` to also include `.export-audio-card > *`
+  - The podcast pill now stretches up to `800px` wide (or the full available width on smaller screens), making it more prominent while remaining responsive

+### November 19, 2025 - Export View Layout Enhancements

+#### Export View Container Height
+- **Increased minimum height** for Quiz and Flashcard containers in Export View:
+  - Updated `.export-quiz-card` and `.export-flashcard-card` in `src/styles/ExportView.css`
+  - Changed `min-height` from `500px` to `700px`
+  - Ensures better accommodation for larger visual themes like "Picasso"
+  - Maintains vertical centering while providing more breathing room for content

 ### November 18, 2025 - Separate Timer Controls and UI Improvements

 #### Separate Timer Controls for Quiz and Flashcard